 - Include all files created or modified by the build. - Include all source files. - Include the location where build output files will go during the build, for example, object files, linker output, and so on. - Include other files read by the build such as third-party tools and system headers, or other files not modified if you need to.
 Be aware, however, that including these files can slow performance.
-See "Configuring Your Build" on page 2-2.
+See Configuring Your Build.